kayaoglutuncay/max78000/src/timers.md

 Programming Sequence Example:

-1. Disable the timer peripheral and set the timer clock source as described in *Timer Clock Sources*.
+1. Disable the timer peripheral and set the timer clock source as described in [Timer Clock Sources](#timer-clock-sources).
-2. Configure the timer operating mode as described in the section *Operating Modes*.
+2. Configure the timer operating mode as described in the section [Operating Modes](#operating-modes).
 3. Enable the timer by setting <a href="#table19-13">TMRn_CTRL0</a>.*en* to 1.
 4. Poll <a href="#table19-15">TMRn_CTRL1</a>.*clkrdy* until it reads 1.
 5. Set the <a href="#table19-15">TMRn_CTRL1</a>.*we* field to 1 to enable wake-up events for the timer.
 6. If desired, enable the timer interrupt and provide a TMRn_IRQn for the timer.
-7. Enter a low-power mode as described in the *Operating Modes* section.
+7. Enter a low-power mode as described in the [Operating Modes](#operating-modes) section.
 8. When the device wakes up from the low-power mode, check the <a href="#table19-16">TMRn_WKFL</a> register to determine if the timer caused the wake-up event.